dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 ### Threading behavior

-Each startup hook with run on the same managed thread as the `Main` method, so thread state will persist between startup hooks.
+Each startup hook will run on the same managed thread as the `Main` method, so thread state will persist between startup hooks.
 While it may make sense to set global behavior in startup hooks, it is not recommended to use the thread state as a communication mechanism